rtsonneveld/Rayman2PerMapAutosplitter/README.md

 Autosplitter for Rayman 2 that splits on every loading screen.
 Hall of doors and the menu aren't included for splitting.

 ## How to Use
-1. Download LiveSplit.Rayman2PerMap.asl from this repository
+1. Download LiveSplit.Rayman2PerMap.asl from this repository (or LiveSplit.Rayman2ILPerMapAutostart.asl for IL runs)
 2. Deactivate the default autosplitter in Livesplit if you want to use this one (Edit Splits -> Deactivate)
 3. Right click in Livesplit > Edit Layout
 4. Click the plus icon > Control > Scriptable Autosplitter